New Penalties for Natural Resource Violations

 However, in the case of repeat offenders or major offenses, officers will still be able to enforce the violation as a criminal offense instead of or in addition to a civil citation.

 The new civil system was created to respond to problems with the current criminal process.
-These include the fact that most natural resource violations are civil in nature; there are no sentencing guidelines available for judges and prosecutors who have limited expertise in resource law and enforcement; defendants have to appear in court, often traveling long distances to do so; and most individuals fight criminal charges because they don’t want it on their record.
+These include the fact that most natural resource violations are civil in nature; there are no sentencing guidelines available for judges and prosecutors who have limited expertise in resource law and enforcement; defendants have to appear in court, often traveling long distances to do so; and most individuals fight criminal charges with help from criminal lawyers Melbourne because they don’t want it on their record.

 The DLNR expects most violators would be more willing to settle a fine.
 The new code also allows for other methods of accountability that the courts normally won’t order, such as restoration, restitution, or non-monetary sanctions.